solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 If you need assistance with an Azure Database for MySQL issue, [open an Azure support ticket][send a support request from the Azure portal.] with Microsoft.
-Be sure to select the correct product and provide as much information as possible so the proper resources is assigned to your ticket.
+Be sure to select the correct product and provide as much information as possible, so the proper resources is assigned to your ticket.

 ![This image shows how to open a detailed support ticket for Microsoft from the Azure portal.]